FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

 ***Purpose of the macro:***
 Generating a selectable number of **lines** of equal distance across the **entire frame**.
-Optimized for **vertical lines**; recommended application range 0 to ~45°.
+Optimized for **horizontal lines**; recommended application range 0 to 45°.
-The **angle** can be changed by shifting the lower end of the lines without changing the position of the upper end of the line.
+The **angle** can be changed by shifting the right end of the line without changing the position of the left end of the line.
 The **softness of the line edges** can be adjusted.
 The **background texture** is added with the `bgVariable`.
 This can be a color, or a texture from a sampler.